 The case of Owens v Owens in the Supreme Court this summer is not typical.
 Only 2% of respondents contest the divorce and only a handful of those do so in a contested court hearing.
 However, we have noted the judgment and, as importantly, the comments of Lord Justice Munby that change is needed.
 My right honourable friend the Lord Chancellor is sympathetic to the argument for reform and appreciates the positive changes being put forward by the noble and learned Baroness, Lady Butler-Sloss, in her Private Member’s Bill.
 We look forward to working with her.

-My Lords, I refer to my interest as an unpaid consultant to my former solicitors’ firm.
+My Lords, I refer to my interest as an unpaid consultant to my former firm of solicitors.
 What assessment have the Government made of the impact of the withdrawal of legal aid in most family law cases on the efficiency of the court system?
 In 37% of cases neither party is now represented.
 What steps, if any, are they taking to improve the situation?

 As the noble Lord will be aware, the post-implementation review of LASPO is currently under way.
 It is a chance for the Government to look at the effects of the changes made under the coalition Government and how we can best move forward.
 It is our view that legal aid continues to be available for the highest-priority cases.
 We need to make sure that it is targeted to those who need it most.
 As to those who are unable to have representation and who represent themselves, since 2015 we have invested nearly £6.5 million in a support strategy for unrepresented parties—litigants in person.
 It provides practical advice and information on routes to free or more affordable legal advice.